colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 ### Play a (fake) move

-Now let's call the `playMove` method from the `FourInARow` instance, in the browser console window.
+Now, call the `playMove` method from the `FourInARow` instance, in the browser console window.

-First let's store the state machine in an easier to reference variable called `game`:
+First, store the state machine in an easier to reference variable called `game`:

 ```js
 let game = window.fourInARowGame;
 ```

-Now call the `playMove` method with the `columnIndex` parameter set to `0`:
+Then, call the `playMove` method with the `columnIndex` parameter set to `0`:

 ```js
 game.playMove(0);
 ```

-Your browser console window should output something resembling the `MoveResult` object you discussed earlier:
+Your browser's console window should output something resembling the `MoveResult` object you discussed earlier:

 ```js
 {board: Array(6), winner: 'none', status: {…}, winLine: Array(0)}